magno-brito/magno-brito/README.md

 # Magno Brito

 I'm a curious guy who's insteresting in back-end development.
-I hava a degree in physics and studying computer science.
+I have a degree in physics and studying computer science.

  ---